 He then found a placement for another local urban farm currently setting up an aquaponics unit.
 The owner already has contracts to grow vegetables and herbs for the restaurants in town.
 Liam looked at the requirements and he met and understood most of them through his work on the Mason Street Farm project.
 He was hired on the spot and has begun his career as an engineer.

-He would not have had this opportunity if it weren’t for our partnership with Limbic Media.
-I have nothing but gratitude.
 Together, we have developed our local young talent to enter the booming tech scene.
 The Pacific School of Innovation and Inquiry has a structure that allowed this partnership to happen.
 I would personally like to see this happening throughout the entire province.
 Contact me if you would like to learn how.